Azure/azure-remote-rendering-asset-tool/Documentation/conversion.md

 The panel is similar to the input panel, but it will show you just the sub-directories in the current directory, or, if you click on "Show all" button, it will show also all of the other blobs.

-To select a directory you can navigate to it and press "ok", or you can select a sub-directory and press ok.
+To select a directory you can navigate to it and press "Select Output", or you can select a sub-directory and press "Select Output".

 Like for the upload panel, you can also select a new container by clicking on the "+" icon on the right of the container selector, or navigate to a new directory by clicking on the "Add Sub-Directory" button.